Leko/data-jp-covid19-vaccination/README.md

 # data-jp-covid19-vaccination

-This is an **unofficial repository** of CSVs extracted from the Excel files posted on [the Prime Minister of Japan website](https://www.kantei.go.jp/jp/headline/kansensho/vaccine.html).
-This repository will be updated when the official data is updated.
+This is an **unofficial repository** to make the Excel files created by [the Prime Minister of Japan website](https://www.kantei.go.jp/jp/headline/kansensho/vaccine.html) machine-readable.
+This repository will be automatically updated when the Excel is updated.

 ## Directory structure

-If you just want to get the latest data, please refer to `latest.csv` or `latest.json` in each directory.
-If you want to get historical data by prefecture, please refer to `{{DATE}}.csv` or `{{DATE}}.json`.
-Note that historical data can be missing.
-Since the government does not update the official data every day, it will only be saved on the day the data is updated.
+If you just want to get the latest data, you can refer to `latest.csv` or `latest.json` in each directory.
+If you're going to get historical data by prefecture, please refer to `{{DATE}}.csv` or `{{DATE}}.json`.
+Note that historical data may not be updated daily as the government does not update the official data every day.
+They will be saved on the day the Excel is updated.

 ```
 data/